-Health equity, a term often used when addressing access to health care, refers to the absence of unfair and avoidable differences in health among population groups defined socially, economically, demographically or geographically.
-While many groups experience disproportionate health inequities, homelessness is not only a key driver of poor health outcomes, but is also often associated with shorter life expectancy, high morbidity, and increased use of acute hospital services.
-Decreasing health disparities and improving health outcomes among people experiencing homelessness (PEH) will require equitable access to health care.
+Health equity, a term often used when addressing access to health care, refers to the absence of unfair and avoidable differences in health among population groups defined socially, economically, demographically or geographically.1 While many groups experience disproportionate health inequities, homelessness is not only a key driver of poor health outcomes, but is also often associated with shorter life expectancy, high morbidity, and increased use of acute hospital services.2 Decreasing health disparities and improving health outcomes among people experiencing homelessness (PEH) will require equitable access to health care.
 Many inadequacies in the health care system in the United States result in PEH encountering barriers to accessing the medical care they need.

 In Los Angeles County, and nationwide, the need to better connect PEH to health care became even more urgent during the COVID-19 pandemic, as medical providers were challenged to address ongoing health care needs and meet the demands of the pandemic.
-In response to this urgent need, United Way of Greater Los Angeles developed the Health Pathways Expansion (HPE) program in partnership with a group of stakeholders from philanthropy and health care.
+In response to this urgent need, a group of stakeholders from philanthropy and health care came together to develop the Health Pathways Expansion (HPE) program.
 HPE was designed to increase health care access and continuity for PEH, deepen partnerships between health and homeless services providers, and create a more integrated system of care.
 A total of 16 health care providers - including primary care, mental health care, and substance use treatment providers - from across Los Angeles County received funding to bring services onsite at interim shelters setup to protect PEH who were older and/or had underlying medical conditions, with priority given to Project Roomkey (PRK) sites, and through street-based services.